Rus-programmer/ticketing/README.md

 This is my pet project where I want to apply my ideas.
 My first bucket list idea is to apply some stress tests (e2e) where I want to identify weaknesses, bottlenecks, and other potential issues.
-Second is to embed redis.
+The second is to integrate Redis.
 After that I want to scaffold a good client side on latest next version and maybe add some features to project facing new challenges.

 ## Run Locally